Monthly Employment Situation Report:

 approximation of total error, on a lagged basis, because of the availability of the independently derived universe data.

-On an annual basis BLS recalculates nearly two years of estimates in a process known as benchmarking.
+On an annual basis BLS recalculates nearly 2 years of estimates in a process known as benchmarking.
 The benchmark process

 helps correct for sampling and modeling error in the CES estimates.
 Historically, benchmark revisions have been very small